component/model-change/Readme.md

   Check whether an `attr` has changed since the last save.

-  When on `attr` is passed, the method either returns a dictionary of all the attributes that have changed, or `false` if none have changed.
+  When no `attr` is passed, the method either returns a dictionary of all the attributes that have changed, or `false` if none have changed.